Rirush/NetworkedAudioAndroid/README.md

 Because I can

-## How the hell is this code even worse that Windows?
+## How the hell is this code even worse than Windows?

 android is hard, will improve later maybe